 The two designers have set a funding target of 25.000 euros.
 You want to reach the sum within the Kickstarter campaign for AR Party until December 24th.
 In a video on the Kickstarter site, the creators explain what's behind the game and their idea.

-With a pledge of 25 euros or more, fans can try out AR Party early, namely as soon as the game starts in the “early playtests”.
-Delivery is scheduled for July 2021, but Robin Bittlinger and Sebastian Schuchmann make it clear: They want to publish the game as soon as possible and are therefore working on the project on a daily basis.
+With a pledge starting at 25 euros, fans can try out AR Party early, namely as soon as the game starts in the "Early Playtests".
+Delivery is scheduled for July 2021, but Robin Bittlinger and Sebastian Schuchmann make it clear: they want to publish the game as soon as possible and are therefore working on the project every day.

 |Assassin's Creed Valhalla Limited Edition - exclusively at Amazon | ... *||Buy|